r-tanner-f/validation-and-mocha-example/README.md

 ### Asynchronous Code

-Let's say we're reaching out to a service to validate an address's zipcode.
+Let's say we're reaching out to a service to validate an address' zipcode.
 There's a bit of a trick to aynschronous code.
-We need to call `done()` in the callback to let Mocha know that we're finished.
+We need to pass `done` to the test and call `done()` in the callback to let Mocha know that we're finished.

 ``` javascript
 describe('Address validation', function () {